trinker/BGmisc/README.md

 BGmisc
 =======

-BGmisc is a package that...
+BGmisc is a package that I'll never do anything with and may delete.

 ## Installation